shannonjohnstone/simple-redux-persist/README.md

 ### Configuration

-There is two configuration points for setting up this package, your store and the location you import your store
+There is two configuration options, either sessionStorage or localStorage.

+By default this package is setup to use `sessionStorage` but if you would like to use `localStorage` it is as simple as using the second example above.
+The only difference to the `sessionStorage` example is your call the `useLocalStorage()`

 **Store configuration using sessionStorage**